 The Kwame Nkrumah Mausoleum and memorial park is located in downtown Accra.
-The park is was built with longevity with its futuristic appeal in was built to honor Kwame Nkrumah (1909 – 27 April 1972) who led Ghana to independence from Britain in 1957 and served as its first prime minister and president.
-Ghana was the first African country to gain independence from the United Kingdom in 1957.
+The park was built to honour Kwame Nkrumah (1909 – 27 April 1972) who led Ghana to independence from Britain in 1957 and served as its first prime minister and president.

 The two main features of Kwame Nkrumah Mausoleum are the museum and the mausoleum.
-The mausoleum is the actual place where Kwame Nkurumah was laid to rest.
-The mausoleum itself is built on l man-made island which is connected to the mainland by two bridges.
+The mausoleum is the actual place where Kwame Nkrumah is laid to rest.
+The mausoleum itself is built on a man-made island which is connected to the mainland by two bridges.

 Sorry, no records were found.
 Please adjust your search criteria and try again.